GFDRR/rdl-standard/docs/guides/preparation.md

 We also need to consider:

 - **FORMAT**: how the data are stored.
-It is preferred to keep together data in the same format, conversely split different file formats in different resources. [**Read more**](formats) about supported data formats.
+It is preferred to keep together data in the same format, conversely split different file formats in different resources.
+[Read more](formats) about supported data formats.
-- **SELF-DEPENDENCY & COMPLETNESS**: the data resource can be interpreted and used by itself.
+- **SELF-DEPENDENCY & COMPLETENESS**: the data resource can be interpreted and used by itself.
 - **SIZE-EFFICIENCY**: try to avoid creating huge datasets (>1 Gb) that would be hard to download on poor connections.

 ```{caution}